networkteam/sentry_client/README.md

 * Ignore database connection errors (they should better be handled by a monitoring system)
 * Report user information: Select one of `none` | `userid`
-* Blacklist exception message regular expression
+* Ignore exception message regular expression
 * LogWriter Loglevel: If set, log messages are reported to Sentry
-* LogWriter Component blacklist
+* Ignore LogWriter Components

 ### Request ID